 - To assist staff with an improved work-life balance, TUS offers a range of formal flexible working options as set out in public service / higher education circulars.
-These include Career Break, Job Share and Work Share schemes; in addition, a Shorter Working Year scheme is available to PMS staff.
+These include Job Share and Work Share schemes.
 Staff can also formally request a reduction in their working hours.
-HR and line managers seek to accommodate employees who wish to move to part time hours wherever possible. - We offer a range of family leave options, which are available to all employees including carer's leave, paid maternity, and adoptive leave, paid paternity leave, parent's leave. - We will review the profile of our part-time and temporary employee cohorts as part of our work in preparation an application for Athena Swan Bronze Award. - We are currently in the process of developing a Blended Working Policy for PMS Staff based on the success of such arrangements throughout the COVID-19 pandemic. - We have established a Parents and Carers Network to facilitate a safe space for staff with parental or caring duties to support each other, to highlight the pressures associated with this in a work context and to help inform TUS policies and supports for parents and carers.
+HR and line managers seek to accommodate employees who wish to move to part time hours wherever possible. - TUS offers a range of family leave options, which are available to all employees including carer's leave, paid maternity, and adoptive leave, paid paternity leave, parent's leave. - TUS is currently piloting a Blended Working Policy for PMS Staff based on the success of such arrangements throughout the COVID-19 pandemic. - A Parents and Carers Network has been established to facilitate a safe space for staff with parental or caring duties to support each other, to highlight the pressures associated with this in a work context and to help inform TUS policies and supports for parents and carers.